vladyslav-panchenko280/ai-sdk-v5-crash-course/exercises/04-persistence/04.01-on-finish/explainer/readme.md

 ## Steps To Complete

-- [ ] Review the code and understand the difference between the three different message formats available in the callbacks
+- [ X ] Review the code and understand the difference between the three different message formats available in the callbacks

-- [ ] Test your implementation by running the local dev server and checking that messages are properly logged
+- [ X ] Test your implementation by running the local dev server and checking that messages are properly logged

-- [ ] Try having a longer conversation to see how the different message formats change with multiple exchanges
+- [ X ] Try having a longer conversation to see how the different message formats change with multiple exchanges